 - They benefit the investors by providing valuable information on the company.

 Types of Market Makers

 There are basically two types of brokers in the market:

 #1 – Principal Market Makers (PMM)

 It offers to buy and sell quotes for almost 18 months from the commencement of the initial trading.

 #2 – Additional Market Makers (AMM)

-In this market maker example, let’s say that a market maker broker has entered a sell order for Titan Shares and the bid/ask is Rs.65.25/Rs.65.30.
-The market maker can try to sell shares of Titan at Rs.65.30.
-If this is what the market maker chooses to do, he or she can then turn around and enter a bid order to buy shares in Titan Shares.
+In this example, let’s say that a market maker broker has entered a sell order for Titan Shares, and the bid/ask is Rs.65.25/Rs.65.30.
+The maker can try to sell shares of Titan at Rs.65.30.
+If this is what the maker chooses to do, he or she can then turn around and enter a bid order to buy shares in Titan Shares.
 The market maker broker can bid higher or lower than the current bid of Rs.65.25.
-If he or she enters a bid at Rs.65.26 then a new market is created (referred to as making a market) because that bid price is now the best bid.
-If the market maker attracts a seller at the new bid priceBid PriceBid Price is the highest amount that a buyer quotes against the “ask price” (quoted by a seller) to buy particular security, stock, or any financial instrument. of Rs.65.26 then he or she has successfully “made the spread.”
+If he or she enters a bid at Rs.65.26, then a new market is created (referred to as making a market) because that bid price is now the best bid.
+If the broker firm attracts a seller at the new bid priceBid PriceBid Price is the highest amount that a buyer quotes against the “ask price” (quoted by a seller) to buy particular security, stock, or any financial instrument. of Rs.65.26, then he or she has successfully “made the spread.”
 The market maker sold 1,000 shares at Rs.65.30 and bought these shares back at Rs.65.26.
-As a result, the market maker made Rs.40 (1,000 shares x Rs.0.04) on the difference between the two transactions.
+As a result, the maker made Rs.40 (1,000 shares x Rs.0.04) on the difference between the two transactions.